Loyola University Chicago

 Acceptance of any credit or grade for any course taken in the program is subject to determination by the student’s home school.
 It is unlikely that participation in foreign summer programs may be used to accelerate graduation.
 A student interested in acceleration of graduation should discuss this issue with his/her school officials in light of ABA Standard 305, Interpretation 4.

-Non-Loyola Students are responsible for requesting a transcript of grades, which will be available in early October by sending a written request for transcript to:
+Non-Loyola Students are responsible for requesting a transcript of grades for their work in the Rome program.
+Transcripts will be available in early October by sending a written request for transcript to:

 Loyola University Chicago